notKolja/notKolja/README.md

 My work;

-💼 I work for @GILCodesEU, the company behind the Minecraft Server GILCraft.de, as the Leading Developer.
+💼 I am Co-Founder of TransientCodes, I lead the Development there.